Death by sawing: Ancient Rome

-This method of execution was uncommon throughout the time of the Roman Empire.
-However, it was used extensively during the reign of Caligula when the condemned, including members of his own family, were sawn across the torso rather than lengthwise down the body.
+This method of execution was uncommon throughout the time of the Roman Empire, though common during Caligula's reign, when the condemned, including members of his own family, were sawn across the torso rather than lengthwise down the body.
 It is said that Caligula would watch such executions while he ate, stating that witnessing the suffering acted as an appetiser.